-When property is let under a finance lease, the Company recognises a receivable at an amount equal to the net investment in the lease at inception of the lease.
+When property is let under a finance lease, the Company recognises a receivable equal to the net investment in the lease at inception of the lease.
 Rentals received are accounted for as repayments of principal and finance income as appropriate.
-Finance income is allocated to each period during the lease term so as to produce a constant periodic rate of interest on the remaining net investment in the finance lease.
-Contingent rents, being lease payments that are not fixed at the inception of a lease, for example turnover rents, are recorded as income in the periods in which they are earned.
+Finance income is allocated to each period during the lease term so as to produce a constant periodic rate of interest on the remaining net investment in the finance lease and is recognised within revenue.